awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

   + Amazon Redshift JDBC Driver 1\.2\.20\.1043

 **New Features**
 + Modified the default EBS configuration for EC2 instance types with EBS\-only storage\.
 When you create a cluster using Amazon EMR release version 5\.22\.0 and later, the default amount of EBS storage increases based on the size of the instance\.
 In addition, we split increased storage across multiple volumes, giving increased IOPS performance\.
 If you want to use a different EBS instance storage configuration, you can specify it when you create an EMR cluster or add nodes to an existing cluster\.
-For more information about the amount of storage and number of volumes allocated by default for each instance type, see [Default EBS Storage for Instances](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-storage.html#emr-plan-storage-ebs-storage-default) in the *Amazon EMR Management Guide*\.
+For more information about the amount of storage and number of volumes allocated by default for each instance type, see [Default EBS Storage for Instances](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-storage.html#emr-plan-storage-ebs-storage-default) in the *Amazon EMR Management Guide*\.

 **Changes, Enhancements, and Resolved Issues**
 + Spark
   + Introduced a new configuration property for Spark on YARN, `spark.yarn.executor.memoryOverheadFactor`\.
 The value of this property is a scale factor that sets the value of memory overhead to a percentage of executor memory, with a minimum of 384 MB\.
 If memory overhead is set explicitly using `spark.yarn.executor.memoryOverhead`, this property has no effect\.
 The default value is `0.1875`, representing 18\.75%\.
 This default for Amazon EMR leaves more space in YARN containers for executor memory overhead than the 10% default set internally by Spark\.
 The Amazon EMR default of 18\.75% empirically showed fewer memory\-related failures in TPC\-DS benchmarks\.
   + Backported [SPARK\-26316](https://issues.apache.org/jira/browse/SPARK-26316) to improve performance\.

+**Known Issues**
++ Hue \(Fixed in Amazon EMR release version 5\.24\.0\)
+  + Hue running on Amazon EMR does not support Solr\.
+Beginning with Amazon EMR release version 5\.20\.0, a misconfiguration issue causes Solr to be enabled and a harmless error message to appear similar to the following:

+    `Solr server could not be contacted properly: HTTPConnectionPool('host=ip-xx-xx-xx-xx.ec2.internal', port=1978): Max retries exceeded with url: /solr/admin/info/system?user.name=hue&doAs=administrator&wt=json (Caused by NewConnectionError(': Failed to establish a new connection: [Errno 111] Connection refused',))`

+    **To prevent the Solr error message from appearing:**

+    1. Connect to the master node command line using SSH\.

+    1. Use a text editor to open the `hue.ini` file\.
+For example:

+       `sudo vim /etc/hue/conf/hue.ini`

+    1. Search for the term "appblacklist" and modify the line to the following:

+       ```
+       appblacklist = search
+       ```

+    1. Save your changes and restart Hue as shown in the following example:

+       ```
+       sudo stop hue; sudo start hue
+       ```

 **5\.22\.0 Component Versions**